purhya/career/README.md

 - 2010~2011: Worked at a small company in ShenZhen, called <https://cfzx.cn/> (Not available any more), as frontend developer
 - 2011~2015: Worked at MorningStar [Advisor WorkStation](https://workstation.morningstar.com/support/help-topics/blt9ac9152cd301abb7/blt717e87c790ee413a?lang=en-us) team, as frontend developer
 - 2015~2018: Worked at [WangXuTech](https://www.wangxutech.com/), as frontend manager
-- 2018~2019: Self-study on Design, Machine Learning
+- 2018~2019: Learn design, and work on personal projects according to your own interests.
 - 2019~2023: Worked at [WangXuTech](https://www.wangxutech.com/), as algorithm engineer
 - 2023~2025: Think and design, working on some open-source projects like [lupos](https://github.com/pucelle/lupos)

 ## Betweens 2008 ~ 2010